tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 The plugin can trigger any system, not only Jenkins.
 The plugin can notify any system that can be notified with a URL.

-[Here](https://raw.githubusercontent.com/tomasbjerre/pull-request-notifier-for-bitbucket/master/sandbox/all.png) is a screenshot of the admin GUI.
+[Here](https://raw.githubusercontent.com/tomasbjerre/pull-request-notifier-for-bitbucket/master/sandbox/all.png) is a screenshot of the admin GUI on global level.
+And [here](https://raw.githubusercontent.com/tomasbjerre/pull-request-notifier-for-bitbucket/master/sandbox/repo.png) is a screenshot of the admin GUI on repository level.

 [Here](http://bjurr.se/building-atlassian-stash-pull-requests-in-jenkins/) is a blog post that includes the plugin.